The Top 30 Most Valuable Football Cards Of All Time

 Estimated Value (PSA 9 – Mint): $12,500

-The #1 card in the 1960 Topps set is subject to condition issues, likely due to the fact that kids have the set held together with rubber bands.
+The #1 card in the 1960 Topps set is subject to condition issues, likely because kids hold the set together with rubber bands.
 PSA has only graded 1 PSA 9 (without qualifiers)-note that Jim Brown’s card from the same set in Mint condition is only valued at $2000.

 1960-unitas